ungoogled-software/ungoogled-chromium/docs/building.md

 Typically, ungoogled-chromium is built from [code in platform-specific repositories](platforms.md).
 However, ungoogled-chromium can also be included in part or in whole into any custom Chromium build.
 In this section, **we will assume you already have a process to make your own Chromium builds**.

+**NOTE**: You may need additional patches and/or build configuration for [your supported platform](platforms.md) because this repository does not contain all the code necessary for all platforms.

 Before continuing, you may find it helpful to have a look through [the design documentation](design.md).

 The following procedure outline the essential steps to build Chromium will all of ungoogled-chromium's features. **They are not sufficient to build ungoogled-chromium on their own**.